kexin-yang/kexin-yang.github.io/_portfolio/portfolio-1.md

 My master's capstone project, sponsored by Renaissance Learning, Inc, involved investigating K-12 school administrators’ need for comparing students' performance with demographically similar schools.
 The result of a 7-month research, design, development and testing cycle, the Enlighten Dashboard allows administrators to compare, analyze, and connect to schools most similar to their own.
 Usability testing shows our system achieved a System Usability Scale(SUS) score of 82.5 indicating high usability, and translates to an A on an A-F scale.

-**I invite you to try out this novel** [[Enlighten dashboard]](https://demo.enlighten.education/)which allows school administrators to compare students' performance with demographically similar schools, and connect to people in these like-context schools.
+**I invite you to try out this novel** [[Enlighten dashboard]](https://demo.enlighten.education/) which allows school administrators to compare students' performance with demographically similar schools, and connect to people in these like-context schools.
 [![Enlighten Dashboard](https://kexin-yang.github.io/images/enlighten/enlighten-dashboard_.png?raw=true)](https://demo.enlighten.education/ "CameraMaster")